Skip to main content

 Appalachian Studies Courses

-List of Summer and Fall 2024 courses that can be taken for credit toward APP certificate and minor
+List of Summer and Fall 2025 courses that can be taken to count toward the APP undergrad minor or certificate or APP grad certificate

 AAS 235/SOC 235 (prereq.
 SOC 101 or CLD 102) Inequalities in Society